Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Another terminal command `searchsploit` What this does is search for the scripts and then downloads.
 It should not be very specific.
 This is an additional tool in addition to google

-**Additional scanning tools**
-- Masscan - scan theentire internet quickly.
-It is built in.
-We can also scan specific ports: `massscan -p1-65535 <ip address>`

 ## Exploitation